MegaMek/megamek/trunk/megamek/docs/editor-readme.txt

     data/boards directory, and with the .board extention, when determining which boards to load.
 This means you should add a .board extention to all your filenames when saving.

+  Quick Reference:
+  Left mouse button - paint terrain onto the board without changing elevation CTRL + left mouse - paint terrain onto the board and update elevation SHIFT + left mouse - add terrain from the work area to the board.
+(This is useful
+                       to add roads to a map on top of existing terrain) ALT + left mouse - copy terrain from board to the work area

   The Hex Work Area
     Along the right side of the screen, above the save/load buttons, there are